MrT-Stephens/NextJs-Portfolio-Website-Template/README.md

   <br>
 </h1>

-<h4 align="center">A template for a portfolio website built with next.js and tailwind CSS that can easily be edited.</h4>
+<h4 align="center">A template for a portfolio website built with next.js and tailwind CSS that can easily be edited and deployed as your own.</h4>

 <p align="center">
   <a href="#features">Features</a> •